incognito666/project2/README.md

 1. A large percentage of commits are not done by a single person.
   - This is a manual task.
 Each project contributors and contributions are checked.
 The number of commits are noted down.

-2. There are no unused/rarely used labels for issues.
+2. There are no unused used labels for issues.
   - For this task, the labels per issue are needed (from the data output file).
 Also required are all the labels of that project.
 This is extracted from the [label url] (https://api.github.com/repos/CSC510-2015-Axitron/maze/labels)

 3. An issue is not assigned to a single label for a long period of time.